Infant/Toddler - 12 weeks to 36 months

 The first three years of life are full of exuberant growth.
 Movement, language, and personal independence develop more rapidly now than at any other time.
 At this crucial stage of development, the Montessori classroom provides a safe place in which the child’s unique self can flourish and find meaning.

 The Infant/Toddler community at Stepping Stones Montessori knows that each child is a special individual, full of potential.
 The child’s experiences away from home are carefully constructed.
 Each child is nurtured and empowered.
 Classrooms are inviting; materials are appropriately stimulating.
 Movement is encouraged, while meaningful, ordered activities satisfy developmental needs.
 Our trained Montessori faculty members use richly expressive language to accompany every action.
 In such an environment, a child can truly thrive.
+Summer registration options are available to current families.

 Children’s House - 3 to 6 years